telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/pivot-grid-faq.md

 # Frequently Asked Questions

-This is a collection of the most frequently asked questions (FAQ) related to the Kendo UI PivotGrid widget and their answers.
+This article provides a collection of the most frequently asked questions (FAQs) and answers related to the Kendo UI PivotGrid.

 ## OLAP

-### Does Kendo UI PivotGrid work with OLAP cube, delivered by MS SSAS?
+### Does the PivotGrid work with the OLAP cube that is delivered by MS SSAS?

-Yes.
+Yes, it does.

 The [Microsoft SQL Server Analysis Services (MS SSAS)](http://technet.microsoft.com/en-us/library/ms175609(v=sql.90).aspx) use the [XMLA](http://en.wikipedia.org/wiki/XML_for_Analysis) protocol, which is the main requirement for the PivotGrid to work.

 ### Does the PivotGrid work with different OLAP servers?